shankar118/shankar118/README.md

-- 👋 Hi, I’m @shankar118 a new struggling nood in coding...
+- 👋 Hi, I’m @shankar118 a new Analyst in the market...
-- 👀 I’m interested in ... watching movies and coding
+- 👀 I’m interested in ...
+Story telling, A knack of creativity e.t.c
-- 🌱 I’m currently learning ...html,css,js,bootstrap
+- 💞️ I’m looking to collaborate on ...anyone who can help me to become a good Analyst and Knowledge sharing
-- 💞️ I’m looking to collaborate on ...anyone who can help me to become a good coder
+- 📫 How to reach me ...
+Email(shankarvaranasi18@gmail.com) linkedin(www.linkedin.com/in/hari-shankar-050702pb161297/ ) 9848416859 wahtsapp
-- 📫 How to reach me ...9848416859 wahtsapp me
+-
-# Welcome to [Your Name]'s Data Analyst Portfolio!
+# Welcome to [Hari shankar]'s Data Analyst Portfolio!
 🌟 Welcome to my GitHub!
 I'm passionate about turning data into insights and stories.

 ## About Me
 I am a passionate and motivated data analyst with expertise in leveraging various tools and technologies to derive insights from data.
 My aim is to effectively utilize my skills and knowledge to solve real-world problems through data-driven approaches.

 📊 Aspiring Data Analyst | Excel & SQL Enthusiast | PowerBI & Tableau Explorer

 🔍 Skills
 - **Advanced Excel:** Proficient in using Excel for data cleaning, analysis, and visualization.
 - **Power BI:** Skilled in creating interactive and insightful dashboards for data representation.